learn-co-curriculum/phase-4-nested-resource-routing/README.md

 If we look again at our models, we see that a dog house `has_many :reviews` and a review `belongs_to :dog_house`.
-Since a review can logically be considered a _child_ object to a dog house, it can also be considered a _nested resource_ of a dog house for routing purposes.
+Since a review can logically be considered a _child_ object of a dog house, it can also be considered a _nested resource_ of a dog house for routing purposes.

 Nested resources give us a way to document that parent/child relationship in our